lim204/Text-Editor/README.md

 ## Description

 Jate is a text editor that runs in the browser.
-It is a single page application that can runs online and offline, uses data persistence and meets all PWA criteria.
+It is a single page application that can runs online and offline, using data persistence.
 The application looks for data in the indexedDB to populate the editor.
-This applications can be also be used offline, by clicking on install the application will be downloaded in the desktop.
-This application can be very helpful to developers to  with create notes or code snippets with or without internet connections so users can reliably retrive them in other time.
+To use this application offline, user will need to click on install button and then the application will be downloaded as an icon on the desktop.

 ## Table of Contents